bzka/bzka.github.io/index.md

 [Trash Promo](./another-page.html).

-im just going to use this site to waffle and update anyone who gives a fuck what im doing.
+So, I'm planning to use this site to share updates about what I'm working on.

-in the upcoming weeks ill host this site on my own domain and build the site into something enjoyed by everyone.
+In the next few weeks, I'll be moving the site to my own domain and making some improvements to make it more enjoyable for everyone.

-I will also update the site on the development of my game.
+Additionally, I'll be posting updates about the development of my game.
+That's pretty much it for now; more updates to come soon!

 # About Bz?

-Hello, I am BunZoot (bz), Real Royo
+i am bunzoot but im sure you gathered that

 # Future
-This is the end of the road for now. more will come.
+. proper website
+. homeostasis /25
+.
+(REDACTED)